dgroomes/macos-playground/seatbelt/README.md

 * [ ] Consider adding more sophisticated sandbox introspection - can we query specific entitlements or restrictions?
 Update: this is a bit hard. macOS doesn't have public APIs that indicate general seatbelting, but there is the `APP_SANDBOX_CONTAINER_ID` env var when using App Sandbox.
 * [ ] Demonstrate a more complex profile with conditional rules based on paths or other criteria.
 * [ ] I don't understand much of the SBPL file
-* [ ] Can seatbelt even restrict certain env vars?
+* [x] ANSWERED: NO. Can seatbelt even restrict certain env vars?
 * [ ] Eventually consider how I would "graduate" to App Sandbox.
 Using seatbelt directly is good for learning the principles, but using it directly is deprecated.